jdp-work/word_count_nate/Readme.md

 Create docker container and run server using the command above.
 Log into container /home directory and run the unittest or extend the customer API.

+## Issues
+* large_data_set unit test will fail if not run locally inside docker container as it generates a file.